-The members of our audit committee are Mr. Cable, Mr. Spiegelman and Mr. Tripet.
+The members of our audit committee are Mr. Aspiri, Mr. Cable and Mr. Spiegelman.
 Mr. Spiegelman is the chairman of our audit committee.
-Our board has determined that each member of our audit committee meets current SEC and NASDAQ requirements for independence.
+Our board has determined that each member of our audit committee meets current SEC and NASDAQ requirements for independence for audit committee members.
 Our board of directors has also determined that Mr. Spiegelman is an "audit committee financial expert" as defined in SEC rules.
-Our audit committee held a total of six meetings and acted by unanimous written consent one time during 2010.
+Our audit committee held a total of five meetings during 2011.